ospalh/anki-addons/pages/Nachschlagen.md

 [source file](https://github.com/ospalh/anki-addons/blob/master/nachschlagen.py)
 where a few things can be configured.
 Most of it is not too important and explained in the file itself.
-You may encounter the error message “No field found for look-up.
-Consider changing the field name lists in the plugin source.”
-That means that my guesses about what you use as field names were wrong.
+You may encounter the error message
+<q>No field found for look-up.
+Consider changing the field name lists
+in the plugin source.</q> That means that my guesses about what you use as field names were wrong.
 In this case you should add your favorite field names to the `expression_fields` and `meaning_fields` lists.

 ## For learners of any spoken language

-The “Forvo” links are useful for learners of any spoken language.
+The <q>Forvo</q> links are useful for learners of any spoken language.
 Look up pronunciations at the crowd-sourced [forvo.com](http://forvo.com).

 ## For learners of Japanese